 Information Technology Services

-ITS provides essential services you’ll need to get connected to your “home away from home,” including wired and wireless internet, Portal, Login and email accounts and Mountaineer Cards.
+Information Technology Services provides essential services you’ll need to get connected to your “home away from home,” including wired and wireless internet, Portal, Login and email accounts, Duo two-factor authentication and Mountaineer Cards.
 We also manage academic systems such as eCampus and STAR.
 Get started with ITS Student Resources.
 Follow @WVUITServices on Twitter for the latest tips and alerts, and call the Service Desk at 304-293-4444 when you need help.
 You can also search for information on your own at it.wvu.edu/help or log in there with your MIX account to request help.

 MicroFridge Rental Information